fstrauf/reddit/README.md

    - **Common Problems**: Frequently mentioned issues and pain points
    - **Trending Topics**: Popular discussion themes
    - **Sentiment Analysis**: Overall mood breakdown of the community

+### Advanced Python Analysis

+The application also includes a more powerful Python-based analysis tool with additional features:

+1. Navigate to the "Python Analysis" page using the navigation bar
+2. Select the harvest mode:
+   - **Smart**: Auto delta mode (recommended for regular use)
+   - **Delta**: Fast updates only
+   - **Full**: Complete scan (slower but comprehensive)
+3. Add subreddits individually or select from preset groups
+4. Configure options like posts per subreddit and output name
+5. Click "Start Harvest" to begin the analysis
+6. Review the database stats, harvest status, and analysis results

+The Python Analysis tool offers:
+- **Cost Optimization**: Smart filtering reduces API costs
+- **Sentiment Analysis**: Finds higher quality problems through emotional analysis
+- **Temporal Patterns**: Analyzes when problems are posted for timing insights
+- **User Behavior**: Tracks who posts problems and repeat patterns
+- **Delta Harvesting**: Only fetch new content since last harvest (90-95% faster)
+- **Database Storage**: Persistent SQLite storage with full-text search

 ## Production